Jean-Marie Nadjombe

-Jean-Marie Bertrand Nadjombe (born 6 September 2001) is a professional footballer who plays as a left-back for Fortuna Köln.
+Jean-Marie Bertrand Nadjombe (born 6 September 2001) is a professional footballer who plays as a left-back for Chemie Leipzig.
 Born in Germany, he represents the Togo national team.

 Club career

 Nadjombe joined the youth academy of Fortuna Köln, and worked his way up through all their junior levels.
 On 2 June 2020, he signed his first professional contract with the club.

 International career

 Nadjombe was born in Cologne, Germany to Togolese parents.
 He debuted with the Togo national team in a 2–0 2022 FIFA World Cup qualification loss to Senegal national team on 1 September 2021.